 The Joo lab is developing cutting-edge proteomic techniques that will allow for the analysis of single proteins.
 The lab is looking for a candidate with background in physics, chemistry, or biophysics.

-We are looking for a motivated candidate with background in molecular biology and cell biology.
+We are looking for a motivated candidate with background in physics, biochemistry, or molecular biology.
 A post-doc position is offered through various fellowships.
 Newly graduated post-docs are eligible for Veni (a Dutch grant) and EMBO long-term fellowship.
 Those, who are not associated with any Dutch institutes, are eligible for Marie Sklodowska-Curie Individual Fellowship.